araujoviana/obsctl/README.md

 | `download-object`|`get`| Download an object to disk.               |
 | `delete-buckets`|`rmbs`| (Experimental) Delete multiple buckets.   |
 | `upload-objects`|`puts`| (Experimental) Upload multiple objects.   |

+## Disclaimer, again

+This project is an independent tool developed by the community.
+It is not officially affiliated with, maintained, authorized, or endorsed by Huawei Technologies Co., Ltd. or any of its affiliates.
+All Huawei Cloud product names, logos, and brands are property of their respective owners.

+This software is provided "as-is" and without warranty.
+Use at your own risk.

 ## License